Skip to content

 The card representing the currently selected model is highlighted with a filled accent background so users can identify their current choice at a glance when reopening the picker.

 The modal includes sort chips (Date, Score, Ctx) below the search field.
 Tapping a chip switches which field is active; all sorts are descending (highest or most recent first), with no ascending option.
 Default sort is by score.
+When the current service list includes any free-tier model, a Free filter chip also appears: selected, it shows only free-tier models while the active sort still applies; if the filtered list is empty, a short empty message is shown.
+The Free chip is hidden for services with no free-tier catalog entries.

 Context window and release date come from two sources, merged by the mapping layer: a bundled curated catalog of well-known models, and whatever the provider's own models endpoint returns (e.g. OpenAI-compat context_window and created, Anthropic created_at).
 The curated catalog wins; provider-supplied values are used only as a fallback when the catalog has no entry for that model.
 The catalog is hand-maintained to correct inconsistencies in what providers report.
 Models not present in the catalog still render — they just use whatever the API provided, and any unknown fields are hidden.